sargef/course-backend/README.md

-**create a jawsdb database within heroku** heroku addons:create jawsdb go to app creation on heroku open up the app and inside app, select resources then select Jawsdb mysql
+**create a jawsdb database within heroku** heroku addons:create jawsdb go to app creation on heroku open your app and copy the url in the browser paste the url inside your client folder in your editor like this and save:

+open up the app and inside app, select resources then select Jawsdb mysql